amgadfikry/codutopia/README.md

 ```
 ## Contributing

-Thank you for considering contributing to my E-Learning Platform!
+Thank you for considering contributing to my Codutopia Platform!
 Contributions are welcome from everyone.

 ### Bug Reports and Feature Requests

-If you come across a bug or have a feature request, please open an issue on our [GitHub repository](https://github.com/amgadfikry/e-learning-platform/issues).
+If you come across a bug or have a feature request, please open an issue on our [GitHub repository](https://github.com/amgadfikry/codutopia/issues).
 I appreciate your feedback and will address issues promptly.

 ### Pull Requests